List of Marvel Comics characters: A: Agony in other media

+Aggamon

+Aggamon is an enemy of Doctor Strange in the Marvel Universe.
+The character, created by Stan Lee and Steve Ditko, first appeared in Strange Tales #119 (1964).

+Aggamon is the ruler of the Purple Dimension, a realm that he tricks natives of other dimensions into visiting and enslaving them to work in the mines for gems.

 Ahab

-Ahab is a fictional character appearing in comic books published by Marvel Comics.
+Ahab is a character appearing in comic books published by Marvel Comics.

-Dr. Rory Campbell was a psychologist who had previously met the scientist Moira MacTaggart.
+Dr. Rory Campbell was a psychologist who had previously met the scientist Moira MacTaggert.
 He accepted a position as Moira's assistant at Muir Island, at the same time that the mutant hero team Excalibur became stationed there.
 Campbell attempted to reach the island during a storm that was exacerbated by an attack by Siena Blaze and nearly died; however, he was rescued and brought ashore by team member Phoenix.
 While working at Muir Island, Campbell discovered the existence of a future timeline where he became the mutant hunting Ahab, creating and leading hordes of mutant trackers called Hounds.
 Campbell became determined to prevent that future from ever happening.
 Excalibur had captured the villain Spoor, one of Magneto's Acolytes, and Campbell built a special room to perform therapy on Spoor, who had the power to control another's mood.
 The room had built-in lasers to react to any hostile behavior and Campbell used mood stabilizers while talking to Spoor so as to inhibit his mutant power.
 Nevertheless, Spoor eventually provoked Campbell into attacking him.
 As a result, the room's weapons fired at the scientist, costing him a leg.

 Campbell continued to fear his perceived "destiny" of becoming Ahab occurring.
 He left Excalibur to work with Alistair Stuart at the department as a mutant liaison officer.
 Rory hoped the benign position helping mutants would prevent him from being harmed by mutants in a way that would trigger his alternate future self's rabid anti-mutant hatred.
 Later, he traded secrets of McTaggert's research into the deadly Legacy Virus to Sebastian Shaw of the Hellfire Club, claiming that he hoped that Shaw's greater resources would find a cure, but also receiving a state-of-the-art prosthetic leg in the bargain.
 Soon afterwards Campbell was captured by the villain Apocalypse and transformed into the Horseman called Famine, utilizing life-draining technology.
 In this capacity, he fought the X-Men but managed to escape before Apocalypse was defeated.